TheodorRene/blog/content/posts/top5-nvim-plugins.md

 When I press `ctrl+g` alone a "HUD" will open, displaying all possible actions.
 What you might have noticed is that there is a `desc` options for each keymap.
-This information is displayed in the hud.
-See image under:
+This information is displayed in the HUD.
+See image below:

 ![Which key](/img/which-key.png)

 ## End

-These were my plugins.
+These were some of my favorite plugins.
 Let me know if you have any tips of other plugins I should use.
 The once I use now can be found [here]("https://github.com/TheodorRene/dotfiles").
 In the future I want to have a smoother Vim-session experience, and maybe a more visually appealing way of working with lsp-features(renaming etc).
 Good luck ricing your setup and hopefully the ecosytem will thrive and continue to be better.
-Support your local plugin maintainer ✊
+Support your local plugin maintainer ✊.
+I'm @theodorc\_ on [Twitter]("https://twitter.com/theodorc_") and @theodorc@snabelen.no on Mastodon